arkivanov/MVIKotlin/docs/binding_and_lifecycle.md

 ```

 We passed the `viewLifecycle` together with the `CalculatorView` itself and used it for binding.
 Now `Binder` will automatically connect endpoints when started and disconnect when stopped.

+Same as before we dispose the `CalculatorStore` at the end of `CalculatorController` life cycle.

 Please refer to the [samples](https://github.com/arkivanov/MVIKotlin/tree/master/sample) for more examples.